 Do not use a downloadable time zone package that contains MyISAM tables.
 That is intended for older MySQL versions.
-MySQL 5.7 and higher uses InnoDB for the time zone tables.
+MySQL now uses InnoDB for the time zone tables.
 Trying to replace them with MyISAM tables causes problems.

 Staying Current with Time Zone Changes